Meet the Memory Maker 📸✨

 Is the Memory Maker compatible with any 35mm Film?

 Yes!
-The Ubuntu Memory Maker reusable camera is compatible with any brand of 35mm film.
-Either 24 or 36 exposure film can be used in the camera - that just tells you how many photos there are per roll of film.
+The Memory Maker is compatible with any brand/kind of 35mm film.
+Each 35mm film roll has either 24 or 36 exposures - the exposures on a roll of film indicate how many photos there are per roll of film.

 When should I use the flash?

-We recommend always using the flash when taking photos - unless you are shooting in direct sunlight.
-We recommend changing the flash battery every 7-8 weeks, but leaving the flash on for extended periods of time will drain the battery life quicker - in which case you load a new battery and you’re good to go.
+We recommend always using the flash when taking photos - unless you are shooting in direct sunlight, but we use it anyways.
+We recommend changing the flash battery every 7-8 weeks, but leaving the flash on will drain the battery life quicker - in which case you load a new battery and you’re good to go.

 What do I do if my flash won't turn on?

 If your flash isn’t turning on then it’s likely that the battery powering the flash has died.
-We recommend changing the battery every 7-8 weeks, however, leaving the flash “on” for extended periods of time can drain the battery life quicker - no need to panic though - just load a new AAA battery into your camera and you can go straight back to taking stunning pictures!
+We recommend changing the battery every 7-8 weeks, however, leaving the flash on can drain the battery life quicker - no need to panic though - just load a new AAA battery into your camera and you can go straight back to taking stunning pictures!

 How do I travel with my new film camera?

-Always travel with your memory maker in your hand luggage - the X-ray machines at customs used to inspect hand luggage use low levels of radiation that won’t cause visible damage to your film or your photos.
+Always travel with your memory maker in your hand luggage inside a Ziploc bag - the X-ray machines at customs used to inspect hand luggage use low levels of radiation that won’t cause visible damage to your film or your photos.
+The Ziploc bag is an extra precaution to protect your film.

 How many photos are on a roll of film?

-Depending on the brand of film you buy, you can get either 24 or 36 photos per roll of film.
+Depending on the brand of film you use, you can get either 24 or 36 photos per roll of film.

 I still need help!